All Episodes

 But what she was able to do was use the government as a backstop to guarantee those loans.

-So there was there was no risk.
+So there was no risk.

-And so they were able to then Go, and this is based on a Harvard Business Review that Government Accountability Institute purchased.
+And so they were able to then go, and this is based on a Harvard Business Review that Government Accountability Institute purchased.

-They purchased this uh Harvard Business Review, and they admit out loud, they say, quote, allows us to scale faster because the government is in the first lost position, not our lenders.
+They purchased this Harvard Business Review, and they admit out loud, they say, quote, allows us to scale faster because the government is in the first lost position, not our lenders.

-In other words, if a company then goes bankrupt, okay, they sell their assets, they want to get their money back first, and as far as everybody else that might have invested, they don't really care that much about them.
+And as far as everybody else that might have invested, they don't really care that much about them.

-They want their money, period end of sentence, correct?
+They want their money, period, end of sentence, correct?

 Yes.